 Owen Reece was a weak, shy man by nature.
 He was (as even Uatu said) a momma's boy and fearful and resentful of the world.
 Then, one day, he was transformed into the Molecule Man by a lab accident.
 While working at an atomic power plant Owen mistakenly activated an experiment device that opened a portal to another dimension.
 This portal caused him to be exposed to a powerful explosion of a strange energy.
 (This energy later turned out to be part of the energy of a Cosmic Cube, see below.)
 The explosion horribly disfigured his face with scars in the shape of lightning bolts, but it also granted him immense power, which he used to take out his pent-up frustrations on the world.

-Molecule Man was created by Stan Lee.
+Molecule Man was created by Stan Lee and Jack Kirby and first appeared in Fantastic Four #20.

 Reece was never the popular kid in school.
 Having struggled for so long, forced to follow the whims of others, Reece decided now was his time.
 Using his incredible powers (which at that time he focused through a short metal wand) Reece easily defeated the Fantastic Four and gained control over the Baxter Building.
 The Fantastic Four allied themselves with Uatu the Watcher and tried to stop Owen Reece from taking over a city.
 The Fantastic Four were met with defeat again and were forced to leave the city in order to take down Reece.
 Mr Fantastic researched and studied Reece and discovered his weakness: he could manipulate molecules but he was unable to affect organic matter.
 The Fantastic Four wrapped themselves in plaster and were sent as statues by Alicia Masters.
 Reece believed that he could control all matter and used his powers to crush the plastered Fantastic Four.
 The feedback from the organic molecules caused Reece great pain and Uatu the Watcher was able to banish the Molecule Man to a dimension where time is accelerated, and where his powers were lost to him.